MoiraLampe/MoiraLampe.github.io/md_files/fungi.md

 ## Mathematical Modeling of Filamentous Fungi

-**Project description:** This is a project that I worked on for about a year from March 2022 until February 2023 in collaboration with Dr. Claire Guerrier and Prof. Dr. Yves D'Angelo.
+**Project description:** This is my own project that I worked on for about a year from March 2022 until February 2023 in collaboration with Dr. Claire Guerrier and Prof. Dr. Yves D'Angelo in the form of an internship at the Jean Alexandre Dieudonne Mathematics Laboratory in Nice (France).
 This is still an ongoing project that was taken over by Ph.D. student Nicolas Fricker.
+The goal of the project was to look into the biological properties of the filamentous fungus Podospora Anserina, understand its growth factors and create a mathematical model in order to reproduce the physiological growth of this mycelium.

 ### What is Filamentous Fungi?